 How to Prepare Your Home for Bushfire Season

-When building or renovating your home, following some simple steps and regulations can help to better protect it in bushfire season.
-Bushfire protection is the way that certain buildings and homes, located in bushfire prone areas, are built to withstand the radiant heat of flame generated by bushfires.
-It is specified in the Australian Standard AS3959-2009, ‘Construction of buildings in bushfire-prone areas’.
+Bushfire protection is the way that certain buildings and homes, located in bushfire prone areas, are built to withstand ember attacks, radiant heat and direct flame contact.
+The Australian Standard AS3959-2009, ‘Construction of buildings in bushfire-prone areas’ specifies the requirements of each BAL classification.

 There are six classifications of the level of bushfire risk: